xxracer/Tron-Pay/README.md

 object: payment

-So you can keep a history, so that you received or sent and quantity, from the same host you can know which user sent it. and you can keep a record and control of all your transactions
+So you can keep a history, so you received or sent and quantity, in the same way you can know which user sent it. and you can keep a record and control of all your transactions

 I hope you join this revolutionary idea